Welcome to spam.

 Prospects hate receiving them, you hate sending them, and I’m pretty sure email providers hate playing middle-man

 But, if you do it right, you can turn those hated cold emails into something more meaningful — a message that generates leads, builds relationships with prospects, and offers something before it takes.
+Check out these additional email marketing tips for inspiration.

 You can use these nine formulas to turn your cold emails warm and land more sales than you otherwise could.